Yas2410/YaseminKocak_12_15082022/README.md

 _As port 3000 is already running, enter "Y" to run the project on another port_

+---

 ## API & MOCKED DATA

 API is running by default.

-If you want to launch the project with mocked data, follow the above steps :
+If you want to launch the project with mocked data, **follow the above steps** :

-- Go back to the front-end folder :
+Go back to the front-end folder :

 ```sh
 cd sportsee-front
 ```

-- Install json server
+Install json server

 ```sh
 npm install -g json-server
 ```

-- Launch json server
+Launch json server

 ```sh
 json-server --watch ./src/mock/mocked_data.json --port 1234
 ```

-- In `src/index.js`, change mock variable to `true`.
+In `src/index.js`, change mock variable to `true`.